debmalya/ActiveMqStaleConnectionHandler/README.md

  Injury List is blank now.

 Just imagine there is a sports team (e.g. Basketball, football), every player has their fixed jursey (in this case index).
 Whenever any player is injured (s)he is not available in the active player list.
-After a period, when (s)he is fit for the game he is listed again in the starting team.
+After a period, when (s)he is fit for the game (s)he is listed again in the starting team.

 # Reference